How to Promote Social-Emotional Development in Young Children

 What is social-emotional development?

-Infants aren’t born with an inherent sense of self and awareness of others—it’s a social-emotional skill developed over time.
-This is related to how a child begins to experience, express, and manage their own emotions, as well as the emotions of others.
-Social-emotional development is how we understand who we are, what we feel, and how we interact with those around us.
-It’s nurtured with intentional social and emotional stimulation.
+Infants are not born with an inherent sense of self and awareness of others—it is a social-emotional skill developed over time.
+This development relates to how a child begins to navigate their own feelings, as well as the emotions of the people around them.
+Social-emotional development dictates how we understand who we are, what we feel, and how we interact with our peers.
+Families and educators nurture this growth with intentional social and emotional stimulation.

 Why is social and emotional development important?

-When building a childcare curriculum plan for children, there should be a focus on each developmental domain, including social and emotional development.
-This one is especially important because school is a major social setting to adjust to, where children learn how to interact and connect with their peers and adults.
-Children who’ve developed good social-emotional health are more able to develop healthy friendships, display empathy, manage and express their emotions, succeed in school, and develop a sense of self-love and confidence.
+When building a childcare curriculum plan for children, educators must focus on each developmental domain, including social and emotional development.
+This domain is especially critical because school is a major social setting to adjust to, where children learn how to interact and connect with their peers and adults.

 What are the major social development milestones?